MarkEEaton/Primo-Visualization/README.md

 # Primo-Visualization

+### This project was taken offline in January 2021, due to breaking changes in the Primo Search API.

 This Flask app queries Primo's Search API and returns a visualization of where books can be found by LC Classification, creation date, and topic.

 Completely rewritten in October 2018.